ubclaunchpad/rocket2/docs/TeamCommands.md

 part of, but admins can add users to any team. `SLACK_ID` is the `@`-name, for easy slack autocomplete.

+Users will be added to the teams on Github as well.

 ```sh
 /rocket team add struddle-bouts @s_universe
 ```